-Seattle’s maritime history and adventurous spirit goes hand in hand with the Clipper Race, returning for the second consecutive time in the Clipper 2017-18 Race as a Host Port and Team Partner.
+Seattle’s maritime history and adventurous spirit goes hand in hand with the Clipper Race, returning for the third consecutive edition in the Clipper 2019-20 Race as a Host Port and Team Partner.

 A city on the leading edge of innovation, Seattle is home to some of the world’s biggest corporations and as a gateway to the regions mountains, waterside and forests, it has global appeal as a place to do business, live and visit.

-The twelve Clipper 70s, will berth at the Port of Seattle’s Bell Harbor Marina in April 2018 after completing the Mighty Pacific leg.
+The eleven Clipper 70s, will berth at the Port of Seattle’s Bell Harbor Marina in spring 2020 after completing the Mighty Pacific leg.